Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-27-the-goose-in-the-bottle.markdown

 published: true
 ---

-Take a newly hatched baby goose.
-Poke it down the neck of an empty saki bottle and feed it till it's grown.
-Without killing the goose or breaking the bottle, how do you get the goose out of the bottle?
+There's an old Zen riddle.
+Take a gosling and poke it down the neck of an empty saki bottle.
+Feed it till it's grown.
+Now without killing the goose or breaking the bottle, how do you get the goose out of the bottle?

 {% img /images/gib.png %}

 <!-- more -->

-Let's start with the problem and the solution in context and leave the riddle till after.
+This is an organizational change pattern so let's start with the problem and the solution in context.
+We'll leave the solution to the riddle till the end.

 ## Pattern in Portland Form